-It can often bought for under $200 on Amazon and qualifies for free delivery and Prime.
+It can be bought for under $200 on Amazon depending on whether there is a deal and qualifies for free delivery and Prime.
 You can check if that is the case by clicking here: Sunny SF-B1001 Indoor Cycling Bike

 For the price this bike is hard to beat.
 You don’t get as heavy a flywheel as you do with more expensive bikes or some of the other features but it still provides a good reliable spinning workout or indoor cycling training.

 For someone looking to get started or someone with a bit more experience and doesn’t want to spend a fortune this is a great bike to buy for cardio workouts in the home.
 Depending on your fitness goals it can be a starter bike or more long term if you want that will give you many years of use.

 Like this post?
 Subscribe to my RSS feed and get loads more!